If you drive, having diabetes doesn’t automatically mean you can’t anymore.

 Yes, restrictions on people with diabetes may be higher than with people who don’t have diabetes, but the situation may not be as bad as you think.

 Only people who use insulin have to tell the DVLA that they have diabetes, with a few exceptions.
-And out of those people, around 97% of applications are successful and they can carry on driving.
+And out of those people, around 97 per cent of applications are successful and they can carry on driving on a restricted licence.
+This usually has to be renewed every three years.

 Driving and preventing hypos

-The most common reason for people with diabetes to lose their licence is hypos – usually particularly severe ones.
+The most common reason for people with diabetes to lose their licence is hypos – and, in particular, severe ones.

 Hypos can make your eyes go blurry, make you feel tired and you can lose concentration.
 All of which can affect your ability to drive.